Family identifies teen run over by 71-year-old driver in South Philly; crashes into store

 It happened Monday afternoon in the 2400 block of South 24th Street.

-For the first time we're seeing the dramatic moments a 71-year-old driver accidentally crashed into a South Philadelphia storefront after hitting four pedestrians and critically injuring one of them.
+Video shows the dramatic moments the driver accidentally crashed into the storefront after hitting four pedestrians.

-Video shows a red Kia Sportage turning towards the handicap spots in front of the Rainbow store at 24th and Shunk.
+Surveillance video shows the red Kia Sportage turn towards the handicap spots in front of the Rainbow store at 24th and Shunk streets.

-Instead of slowing down, as she tries to park, Philadelphia police say the driver accidentally hit the gas and pulls right into the store, dragging a 16-year-old boy under her car and pinning him underneath.
+Instead of slowing down, Philadelphia police said the driver accidentally hit the gas as she was trying to park and pulled right into the store, dragging a 16-year-old boy under her car and pinning him underneath.

-"He was just shopping with his friends, but he was like sitting outside the door," said Saliz Rai.
+"He was just shopping with his friends, but he was sitting outside the door," said the cousin of the victim Saliz Rai.

 "The car just came and his friend tried to take him, like save him, but the car was too fast and he couldn't," she said.